ashutoshkumar2103/Note_Management/README.md

-# Notes Manager (CLI)
+# Notes Manager

-A simple Java CLI project to create and manage text-based notes using File I/O operations.
+A simple Java project to create and manage text-based notes using File I/O operations.

 ---